Painting the Traditional Way

 Sometimes I don’t work on the painting for weeks.
 Besides letting the layers dry better, it’s also good to give your eyes a break.
 And then stand back and study your work.

 As the painting neared completion, I kept checking it in the mirror.
 This helps to give your brain a fresh way of seeing.
 I check the proportions, the spacial dimensions, the colour harmonies etc. I also squint my eyes a lot to check the values and contrast.

 As I’m glazing and scumbling over the flesh of the figure, adding ripples and reflections to the water and adding transparent shadows to the leaves, the parrots and the rest of the painting, I am constantly checking colour temperature, depth of saturation and harmony.
 I work across the painting as a whole so that nothing feels separated or jarring to the senses, like it doesn’t belong in the painting.

 Finally after all the work, it’s a satisfying moment to apply the last stroke, stand back and pronounce a finished painting.

 I always try photographed my paintings as carefully as possible.
 Using polarized lights and filters to prevent glare, I photograph at night in my studio.

 This painting was now ready for postage to Australia.
 So I removed it from the stretcher, rolled it up and packaged it.

 The painting arrived safely in Australia to its happy new owner and I was very glad that it didn’t get damaged or lost.

 Thanks for reading my blog series on this painting.
-If you’ve missed the begining of this painting, you can go to Part 1 here.
+If you’ve missed the beginning of this painting, you can go to Part 1 here.

-Check out more of my portraits and figure paintings here.
+Check out more of my figure paintings here.